jgbarah/aframe-playground/interaction-01/README.md

 ### Movement in the scene

-Let's start with the basic movement, provided by  A-Frame by default.
+Let's start with the basic movement, provided by  AFrame by default.
 For this, it is enough to just define which objects we want in the scene, with no further element: